How to Heal From a Narcissistic Relationship

 Some additional signs of narcissistic abuse are:

-- Gaslighting, is when the abuser makes you question your sanity
+- Gaslighting, or when the abuser makes you question your sanity

 - Isolating you from other loved ones